Malmö: Proposed metro

+Road network

 The motorway system has been incorporated with the Öresund Bridge; the European route E20 goes over the bridge and then, together with the European route E6 follows the Swedish west coast from Malmö–Helsingborg to Gothenburg.
 E6 goes further north along the west coast and through Norway to the Norwegian town Kirkenes at Barents Sea.
 The European route to Jönköping–Stockholm (E4) starts at Helsingborg.
 Main roads in the directions of Växjö–Kalmar, Kristianstad–Karlskrona, Ystad (E65), and Trelleborg start as freeways.

 Malmö has 410 km of bike paths; approximately 40% of all commuting is done by bicycle.

 Buses

 Malmö has an extensive network of buses within the city, and is also the destination of many regional bus lines from the rest of Skåne.
+The bus network replaced the tram network that existed from 1887 to 1973.

 Ports

 The city has two industrial harbours; one is still in active use and is the largest Nordic port for car imports.
 It also has two marinas: the publicly owned Limhamn Marina (55°35′N 12°55′E) and the private Lagunen (55°35′N 12°56′E), both offering a limited number of guest docks.

-Public transport consisted of a tram network from 1887 until 1973.
-Afterwards, it was replaced by a bus network.

-Malmö S-Train

-A local train line with circular traffic at seven stations was opened in December 2018.
-The stations are Malmö Central Station (underground platforms) – Triangeln station – Hyllie station – Malmö South/Svågertorp – Persborg – Rosengård – Östervärn – Malmö Central Station (main overground terminus).
-Some trains arrive from Kristianstad and finish with a lap around Malmö, whilst other trains at this circular line, never drive outside the city limits.
-There is at least a 30 minutes service between each departure, but far more between the Central Station and Hyllie.
-Extension plans of a minor network system exists.